10 Actioning your future

 10.11 Influential verbs

-Verbs that demonstrate how you have influenced and persuaded others:
+Verbs that demonstrate how you have influenced other people:

 • bought if you’ve had purchasing power